 Tree trimming is an important part of property management.
-Trees are wonderful and they add tremendous value when maintained appropriately.
-Here are some thoughts on how to trim trees.
-Of course, we would love the chance to help you, but generally we care for the trees in Central Texas.
-Hopefully this helps.
+Trees are wonderful, and they add tremendous value when maintained appropriately.

 How often should we trim our trees?